n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 n8n's default behavior is to keep matching items.
 You can change this using the **Output Type** setting:

+* **Keep Matches**: Merge items that match.
+This is like an inner join.
-* Keep matches: merge items that match.
+* **Keep Non-Matches**: Merge items that don't match.
-* Keep non-matches: merge items that don't match.
+* **Keep Everything**: Merge items together that do match and include items that don't match.
+This is like an outer join.
-* Enrich Input 1: keep all data from Input 1, and add matching data from Input 2.
+* **Enrich Input 1**: keep all data from Input 1, and add matching data from Input 2.
+This is like a left join.
-* Enrich Input 2: keep all data from Input 2, and add matching data from Input 1.
+* **Enrich Input 2**: keep all data from Input 2, and add matching data from Input 1.
+This is like a right join.

 ![Diagram](/_images/integrations/builtin/core-nodes/merge/merge-by-field-diagram.png)